 Recommended organic matter includes:

-- Thoroughbred Compost —a locally produced certified organic 50/50 mixture of pine fines & horse manure (available in bulk “scoops”)
+Mixed Compost —a locally produced 50/50 mixture of pine fines & standardbred compost (available in bulk “scoops”)

-- Sweet Peet – a blend of composted vegetable matter & pine fines. (available in bags)
+Sweet Peet – a blend of composted vegetable matter & pine forest flooring. (available in bags)

 Some other tried & true soil amendments include:

 - peat moss– acidifies the soil

 - cow manure– adds nitrogen & organic matter